top of page

-USS Harlequin (AM-365), named General Pedro Maria Anaya C-58, was intentionally sunk for diving and this huge artificial reef has become a favorite amongst the more experienced divers.
-Having evolved within its new underwater environment over the years, it is now an amazing deep dive site and one that, during the months of December to late March, is teeming with eagle rays that return annually to this area.
+USS Harlequin (AM-365), named General Pedro Maria Anaya C-58, was intentionally sunk for diving, and this huge artificial reef has become a favourite amongst the more experienced divers.
+Having evolved within its new underwater environment over the years, it is now an incredible deep dive site that, from December to late March, is teeming with eagle rays that return annually to this area.

 These two wrecks were sunk by the Mexican government, creating artificial reefs to be used for diving, and have proven to be a top destination for divers visiting the area.

-Diving these wrecks is not for the beginner nor the diver that has not dived in a while.
-There are year-round currents that are very strong and, sitting at 26 meters/ 85 feet, they are considered deep dives.
-These challenges make it an appealing dive for the more experienced divers amongst us and the currents are the reason for the return of the eagle rays to this area.
-The topography surrounding Gunboat 58 is beautiful white sand and an area that was previously devoid of anything of interest to the underwater visitor is now teeming with marine life.
+Diving these wrecks is neither for the beginner nor the diver who has not dived in a while.
+There are year-round currents that are very strong, and sitting at 26 meters/ 85 feet, they are considered deep dives.
+These challenges make it an appealing dive for the more experienced divers amongst us, and the currents are the reason for the return of the eagle rays to this area.
+The topography surrounding Gunboat 58 is beautiful white sand, and a place previously devoid of anything of interest to the underwater visitor is now teeming with marine life.

 The History of the Wrecks

-Getting information on the shipwreck has proven to be a very difficult task with a lot of conflicting information.
+Getting information on the shipwreck has proven challenging, with a lot of conflicting information.
 This is what I have gathered about her (Gunboat C-58) beginnings:

 US Navy Career